RandyAlvarez0/Fetch-Rewards-Coding-Exercise/README.md

-# FetchRewardsApp

-Display this list of items to the user based on the following requirements:
+# Fetch Rewards Coding Exercise

+## User Stories

+The following **required** functionality is completed:

--   Display all the items grouped by "listId"
+* [x] Display all the items grouped by "listId
--   Sort the results first by "listId" then by "name" when displaying.
+* [x] User can sort the results first by "listId" then by "name" when displaying.
--   Filter out any items where "name" is blank or null.
+* [x] Filter out any items where "name" is blank or null.

-- [x] can use SearchView to filter through the items by name
+The following **additional** features are implemented:

-- [x] can sort the list by Name, listId, and ID
+* [x] User can sort the list by ID
-- [x] can delete items from the list
+* [x] User can successfully delete items from the list
+* [x] User's list of items persisted upon modification and and retrieved properly on app restart